-If you’ve been struggling to gain control over your home studio, despite adding soundproof curtains, carpeting, rugs, throw pillows, or any other soft furnishings you could find at home, it’s probably about time you considered investing in a purpose made set of acoustic soundproofing foam panels.
+If you’ve been struggling to gain control over your home studio, despite adding soundproof curtains, carpeting, rugs, throw pillows, or any other soft furnishings you could find, it’s probably time you considered investing in a purpose-made set of acoustic soundproofing foam panels.

 Features: LENRD Bass traps, T'Fusor 3D sound diffusers, Studiofoam wedges

 Benefits: Full turnkey package, Free online room analysis, Incredible sound absorption

 Features: Fiberglass construction, Velcro receptive cover, Ceiling/wall mounting options

 Benefits: Outperforms industry standard by 50%, Versatile range of applications, Subtle aesthetics

 |Click For Best Price|

 Features: 3 Color options, Noise Reduction Coefficient of 0.45, Class A fire rating